Love Poem to Before Pictures

 are perpetually the same: Who

 am I?
 And who are you?
-And the lover
+And the

 breaks down but remains